 Ushuaia │ Cape Horn │ Pia Glacier │ Cóndor Glacier │ Punta Arenas

 The starting point for your expedition cruise with Australis through the fjords of Patagonia is the Argentinean port city Ushuaia.
-On the first evening, you will enjoy a welcome cocktail with the crew, a short presentation of the itinerary and a first-class gourmet dinner.
-First, enjoy the festive start of your expedition cruise when you leave the port of Ushuaia!
+On the first evening, you will enjoy a welcome cocktail with the crew, a short presentation of the itinerary and a delicious gourmet dinner.
+But first, enjoy the festive start of your expedition cruise when you leave the port of Ushuaia!

 Overnight you will pass through the Murray Channel and Nassau Bay and reach Cape Horn National Park in the early morning, where you will go ashore in good weather conditions.
 From the southernmost point of the journey, the ship continues its journey to Wulaia Bay, where you can choose between three different hiking routes.

 After breakfast, you will go ashore and enjoy a unique hike that ends at a meltwater lagoon of the nearby Águila Glacier.
 The Águila Glacier pushes itself from the heights of the Darwin range down into the Agostini Fjord – a real highlight!
-In the afternoon, you will take a trip in the zodiacs to the “Condor Glacier”.
-The glacier has this name due to the Andean condors that live here.
+In the afternoon, you will take a trip in the zodiacs to the “Condor Glacier” which has its name due to the Andean condors that live here.
 With a bit of luck you will spot these magnificent birds as they fly over the southern Patagonia.

 Early in the morning, you board the expedition boats and go ashore on the Magdalena Islands in the middle of the Strait of Magellan to visit a large colony of Magellan penguins.
 So make sure you have your cameras fully loaded!
 You will arrive in Punta Arenas at around 11:30 am.
 We will be happy to help you plan the follow-up program!